x-govuk/nhsuk-eleventy-plugin/docs/features/feed.md

 ## Change how entries appear in your feed

 The RSS feed uses the [feed layout](/layouts/feed).
 You can override this layout to change how entries appear in your feed.

-## Replace the RSS feed

-You can create your own RSS feed that replaces this one.
-To do this, create a page that saves to the same location (by default `/feed.xml`).

-When you do this, your page will be used instead of the plugin’s default.